lucasherediadv/scr/file_integrity_checker/README.md

 # File integrity checker

-Check the integrity of a file based on the Hash provided by the source.
+Check the integrity of a file based on the hash provided by the file source.

 # How to use